5 Money-Saving Tips for University Employees During Open Enrollment

 However, open enrollment — typically in the fall for most universities — presents an ideal time to review your retirement plan elections and make changes if necessary.

 If you have not rebalanced your portfolio or looked at your risk level recently, it’s time to get in the habit of reviewing your retirement account portfolio at least annually.

-- $ Saving Tip #5: You may be able to defer additional income into your supplemental pre-tax retirement plans this year to reduce your taxable income for 2019.
+- $ Saving Tip #5: You may be able to defer additional income into your supplemental pre-tax retirement plans this year to help reduce your taxable income for 2022.
 Consult your tax professional.

 *Health Insurance Association of America, 2000

 This is intended for informational purposes only and should not be construed as personalized financial or investment advice.
 Please consult your financial and investment professional(s) regarding your unique situation.